parke/lxroot/readme.md

 ###  Demo #3 - Chromium web browser inside an Arch Linux userland

 Demo #3 will create an Arch Linux userland that contains the Chromium web browser.
 Demo #3 will then run an interactive shell in this userland.
 Run `chromium` in this shell to run Chromium.

 Demo #3 was developed and tested on an Ubuntu 20.04 host.
 Demo #3 may or may not run on other hosts.

+I have also partially tested Demo #3 on a headless Void Linux system.
+Everything installs, and I suspect Chromium would run successfully if I connected a monitor and intalled a graphical desktop.

+Note:  Demo #3 uses 5.2GB of disk space.
+If `/tmp` runs out of disk space, Demo #3 will fail.
+In this case, you may edit `Makefile` to specify a different `demo` directory and then run `make demo3` again.

 Chromium's access to the filesystem will be limited to the Lxroot environment.
 Furthermore, only `$HOME` and `/tmp` will be writable; all other directories will be bind mounted in read-only mode.